slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Being honest may not get you a lot of friends but it’ll always get you the right ones."
 -- John Lennon [1940]*

+> *"Always be radically honest, but use your honesty as a gift not as a weapon.
+Your honesty should benefit others."
+-- Kevin Kelly [1952]*

 > *"Escape competition through authenticity." (...)
 "What the world craves is authenticity." (...)
 "To be honest speak without identity."
 -- Naval Ravikant [1974]*

+> *"Anything you loose by being real was fake."
+-- Kanye West [1977]*

 ### On accountability